yanastasia/ActingEurope_dev/DATABASE_AND_BUILD_GUIDE.md

    npm install

    # Configure environment
-   cp .env.example .env.local
+   cp .env.example .env
-   # Edit .env.local with your database URL and other settings
+   # Edit .env with your database URL and other settings
    ```

 2. **Database Setup**